Does Dry Cleaning Really Clean Your Clothes

 Yes — without question.

-Dry cleaning doesn’t just mask dirt.
+Dry cleaning doesn’t just mask dirt; it removes it.
 It removes grease, oil, and stains that water can’t touch.
 Done correctly, it keeps clothes clean, fresh, and long-lasting.
 It also helps maintain the structure and colour of delicate garments, making them last longer and look better.
 Unlike basic laundry, which can wear out fibres, dry cleaning is designed to protect them.

 Think of the silk dress in Mayfair or the chef’s uniforms — both restored by dry cleaning when laundry would have failed.
 You can also picture a wool coat holding its shape through years of winters, or a vintage garment preserved for the next generation — these are all possible because dry cleaning goes beyond surface cleaning and truly preserves what matters.